 Geographic Information Systems Analysis

 Aaron Reiss provided this project with detailed GPS coordinates of routes of various dollar vans throughout the Tri-State Area.
 These routes were personally ridden by Mr. Reiss and represent some of the best data available in a data poor domain.
-Its important to note that Mr. Reiss’s lines do no represent all the dollar vans in New York City.
+It’s important to note that Mr. Reiss’s lines do not represent all the dollar vans in New York City.
 By their very nature, dollar vans are informal and their existence is spread only via word of mouth.
 There is strong anecdotal evidence that several of New York’s more insulated communities, Orthodox Jews for example, use dollar vans that were not captured in this study.

 Of the lines that Mr. Reiss provided, only those completely within the borders of New York City were used.
 This excludes a large number of lines that originate in New Jersey and on suburban Long Island.
 Three major routes were examined.
 The first consisted of a route connecting Chinatowns in Elmwood, Queens, Flushing, Queens, and Sunset Park, Brooklyn with Chinatown in Manhattan.
 Another connected Downtown Brooklyn with predominantly Caribbean neighborhoods in South Brooklyn along Flatbush Avenue.
 Finally, a network of van lines that connect far Eastern Queens and the Rockaways with Jamaica Station, a transit hub in Queens, were examined.